foobarhq/stylesheer-observer/README.md

 ## Dependencies

-This project uses `WeakMap`, `MutationObserver` and `Symbol` internally, if your targeted browsers do not support either, you will need to install a polyfill in order to use the `StyleSheetObserver`.
+This project uses `WeakMap`, `MutationObserver` and `Symbol` internally, if your targeted browsers do not support these, you will need to install a polyfill in order to use the `StyleSheetObserver`.

 ## Browser Support